stanislav741/qa_guru_9_13_homework/src/test/resources/Online Shop - Test Suite - Positive tests (draft).md

 1. The website is loaded
 2. “AirPods” page is loaded, chapter navigation menu for AirPods is visible
 3. “AirPods (3.
 Generation)” page is loaded, chapter navigation menu for AirPods is visible
 4. "AirPods (3.
-Generation)" details" page is loaded
+Generation) details" page is loaded
 5. "Shopping bag" page is loaded, "AirPods (3.
 Generation)" is visible in the summary

 ## 2. Checkout